 Let us take a vacuum cleaner agent and it can move left or right and its jump is to suck up the dirt from the floor.

+A grid world problem is a two-dimensional rectangular array of square cells through which agents can move.
 Typically, the agent can go to any nearby cell that is clear of obstacles, either horizontally or vertically, and in rare cases diagonally.
 A wall or other impassible obstruction in a cell prohibits an agent from moving inside that cell.

 The vacuum world’s problem can be stated as follows: